Dok Ricky, Pedia

-Dok Ricky, Pedia ng Barangay is a Philippine situational comedy and commentary show broadcast by ABS-CBN, starring Dominic Ochoa, Louise Abuel, Yen Santos and Alessandra de Rossi.
-The show aired from September 9, 2017 to January 18, 2020, and aired every Saturday mornings from 8:00AM to 8:30AM on the network's Yes Weekend! block.
-It also aired worldwide via TFC.
+Dok Ricky, Pedia ng Barangay is a Philippine situational comedy and commentary show broadcast by ABS-CBN, it stars Dominic Ochoa, Louise Abuel, Yen Santos and Alessandra de Rossi.
+It aired on the network's Yes Weekend! morning block and worldwide on TFC from September 9, 2017 to January 18, 2020, replacing G Diaries.
 The sitcom tackles the events in the first 1000 days of a child from conception up to second birth age.
-The series returned on Kapamilya Channel January 30, 2022 but only for reruns from past episodes.
+The series returned to Kapamilya Channel on January 30, 2022, but only for reruns from past episodes.

 Synopsis

 Dok Ricky is a pediatrician and single father who arrives to the health clinic of the fictional town of Barangay Masigla to help the community care for its babies and children.
 He will be surrounded by the townspeople who will make their journey to healthier minds and nourishing hearts become more energetic.